Tate’s Resource coordinators can support you in planning activities for your self-led visit as well as booking resources for your group.

 - Your essential guide to visiting Tate Britain [PDF, 52 Kb].
 Practical information about how to book and guidelines for visiting.

-We offer an extensive selection of resources to support your visit, ranging from immediate practical prompts and instant physical interventions to more in-depth booklets, films and a termly newspaper.
+We offer an extensive selection of resources to support your visit, ranging from immediate practical prompts and instant physical interventions to more in-depth booklets.

 All our resources are designed to promote a sense of ownership and agency for you and your students, encouraging a confident, inquisitive and imaginative use of the space.